 Finally, LegalZoom has an extensive library of legal documents available for free for those who register an LLC with them.
 You can buy these templates even if you don’t register an LLC with them, so I highly recommend checking that library out.
 They have appearance releases, location releases, artwork/submission releases, performance releases… and a whole host of other documents that are available for your use.

 Now, I’d be remiss if I didn’t mention the cost associated with registering an LLC with LegalZoom.
-For Still Moving, the final cost of registering an LLC with LegalZoom was $442.94.
+Recently I registered an LLC for a film and the final cost of registering an LLC with LegalZoom was $442.94.
 In addition to the registration fees, there is an $800 minimum franchise tax in California for LLCs, meaning that each year the LLC exists it is required to pay $800 in taxes even if it did not generate any revenues.
 This cost is prohibitive for filmmakers who intend to release their projects for free — I totally understand that — and that’s why this is the first project I’ve registered an LLC for.
 But, if you plan to raise money like I do, and/or if you plan to sell the project like I do, registering an LLC is a requirement.

 That said, I feel very good about registering with LegalZoom because their cost is low, and yet their value is high.